aseprite/api/api/sprite.md

 Returns a new [tileset](tileset.md#tileset) and adds it to the sprite's tilesets.

-If not parameters are given, the resulting tileset has tile size 16x16 pixels and just 1 tile.
+If no parameters are given, the resulting tileset will have just one empty tile and a tile size equal to the active [sprite grid size](#spritegridbounds).

 If Grid or Rectangle is specified it is used to set the resulting tileset's origin and tile size.